ankitbko/blog/_posts/2026-05-02-hosted-agents-part-2.md

 ```
 > Note: `azd` does not yet have first-class support for updating agent endpoint configuration, so we need to call the REST API directly here.
 We are actively working on adding this support to `azd` to make it easier to manage agent endpoints.

+### Seeing Isolation in Action

-Now let's invoke the agent with isolation key `user-A`.
+Let's invoke the agent with user key `user-A`.
 The platform will create a session scoped to this key:

 ```bash
 az rest --method POST \